Architecture (MArch) (RIBA Pt II)

 Entry requirements

-You will need a minimum of an upper second class honours degree (2:1) or a lower second class honours degree (2:2) in architecture, or similar subject area, which will normally be validated by the RIBA for Part 1/prescribed by the ARB for Part 1.
-Applicants will usually have one year's (post-degree) professional experience.
+A minimum of an upper second class honours degree (2:1) or a lower second class honours degree (2:2) in architecture or a similar subject area, which will normally be validated by the RIBA for Part 1/ prescribed by the ARB for Part 1.
+Applicants will usually have one year of (post-degree) professional experience.
 Applicants with a lower second class honours degree (2:2) will require significant experience.

-At interview, applicants should present their academic portfolio together with examples of work undertaken during professional training, and any relevant contextual material.
+At the interview, applicants should present their academic portfolio together with examples of work undertaken during professional training and any relevant contextual material.

 Months of entry